 Join a local guide on a memorable journey through nature’s stages of evolution, where students will enjoy a mythological and interactive interpretation of life in the forest.
 See the mighty Te Matua Ngahere (‘The Father of the Forest’) an enormous tree estimated to be between 2,500 and 3,000 years old, with a mighty girth of 16 metres diameter.

 A geography tour might mean setting out into undisturbed natural environments or navigating densely populated urban jungles.
-Regardless, geography focused educational travel gives students a real world understanding of the world’s environments and communities.
+Regardless, geography focused on educational travel gives students a real-world understanding of the world’s environments and communities.
 Students are inspired to take on a greater sense of personal responsibility and consider the difference they can make as global citizens.

-Browse the rest of our best-selling geography tours here.
+Browse the rest of our most popular geography tours here.